 The Remuneration Committee was formed in March 1994 and meets three times a year and more often, if required.
-It is the responsibility of the Remuneration Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing: (i) establishing general compensation policies pertaining to wages, bonuses and any other form of compensation for all employees of the Corporation; (ii) evaluating the performance of the President and CEO and senior executives of the Corporation; (iii) determining the remuneration of the President and CEO, senior executives and directors of the Corporation; (iv) granting stock options and/or restricted stock units ("RSUs") under the Corporation's Long-Term Incentive Plan ("LTIP") in conformity with, among others, the Corporation's Stock Option Plan; (v) recommending to the Board, bonuses to employees of the Corporation; (vi) recommending incentive compensation plans and equity-based plans; and (vii) developing long-range plans and policies for management succession, retention, recruiting, developing and motivating personnel.
+It is the responsibility of the Remuneration Committee to make recommendations to assist the Board of Directors on any matter regarding remuneration, including, without limiting the generality of the foregoing: (i) establishing general compensation policies pertaining to wages, bonuses and any other form of compensation for all employees of the Corporation; (ii) evaluating the performance of the President and CEO and senior executives of the Corporation; (iii) determining the remuneration of the President and CEO, senior executives and directors of the Corporation; (iv) granting stock options and/or restricted stock units ("RSUs") under the Corporation's Long-Term Incentive Plan ("LTIP") in conformity with, among others, the Corporation's Stock Option Plan; (v) recommending to the Board, the Profit Sharing Plan amounts (as hereinafter defined under "Shortterm incentive compensation") to employees of the Corporation; (vi) recommending incentive compensation plans and equity-based plans and confirming they include no undue risk; and (vii) developing long-range plans and policies for management succession, retention, recruiting, developing and motivating personnel.
 The Remuneration Committee is also responsible for reviewing the executive compensation disclosure in the Corporation's management proxy circular and any offering document before their public release.